wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 <a target="_blank" href="
 https://hashicorp.github.io/field-workshops-vault/slides/multi-cloud/vault-oss/index.html#1">
 https://hashicorp.github.io/field-workshops-vault/slides/multi-cloud/vault-oss/index.html</a>
+is the slidedeck Hashicorp Sales Engineers use for a high-level presentation.

 The <strong>Vault Database secrets engine</strong> generates dynamic, time-bound credentials for many different databases.
 Instruqt course <a target="_blank" href="https://play.instruqt.com/hashicorp/tracks/vault-dynamic-database-credentials">"Vault Dynamic Database Credentials"</a> (by Roger Berlind) walks you through the generation of dynamic credentials for a MySQL database that runs on the same server program as the Vault server itself.